pulp/pulp/docs/dev-guide/contributing/branching.rst

 Build Lifecycle
 ---------------

-Alpha and Beta releases will be built from the tip of an ``x.y-dev`` branch.
-If the beta fails testing, blocking issues will have fixes merged to the ``x.y-dev`` branch like any other bug fix, and then a new build will be made.
+Alpha and Beta releases will be built from the tip of an ``x.y-release`` branch.
+If the beta fails testing, blocking issues will have fixes merged to the master branch and picked back to the ``x.y-release`` branch like any other bug fix, and then a new build will be made.
-Other changes unrelated to the blocking issues may get merged to the ``x.y-dev`` branch between builds, and no effort will be made to "freeze" the branch.
-Any such unrelated changes will be included in the next beta build.

 Release candidates will be built from the most recent beta tag.
 GA releases will be built from the most recent release candidate tag.